Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction

 The authors declare that there are no conflicts of interest for this study.

-\acknowledgments This work is supported by NASA Living With a Star (LWS) Strategic Capability project under NASA grant 80NSSC22K0892 (SCEPTER), NASA Space Weather Center of Excellence program under award 80NSSC23M0191 (CLEAR), NSF grant GEO-2149771 (ANSWERS), NASA grant 80NSSC21K1124, and NASA LWS grant 80NSSC20K1778.
-The authors express their great gratitude to the SOHO project, an international cooperation between ESA and NASA, the GOES and ACE teams, and also the NSO Integrated Synoptic Program.
+\acknowledgments \textBoldadd{The authors sincerely thank the two anonymous reviewers for their time and effort devoted to improving this paper.} This work is supported by NASA Living With a Star (LWS) Strategic Capability project under NASA grant 80NSSC22K0892 (SCEPTER), NASA Space Weather Center of Excellence program under award 80NSSC23M0191 (CLEAR), NSF grant GEO-2149771 (ANSWERS), NASA grant 80NSSC21K1124, and NASA LWS grant 80NSSC20K1778.
+The authors express their great gratitude to the SOHO project, an international cooperation between \textBoldmod{ESA}{European Space Agency (ESA)} and NASA, the GOES and ACE teams, and also the NSO Integrated Synoptic Program.
 The authors also thank Dr. Yang Liu from Stanford University for providing assistance with the MDI magnetogram data.
 Computational resources supporting this work are provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at the Ames Research Center (\url{https://www.nas.nasa.gov/hecc/}), and the high-performance computing support from the Texas Advanced Computing Center (TACC) Frontera at the University of Texas at Austin \cite<\url{https://tacc.utexas.edu/},>[]{stanzione2020frontera}.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the participating agencies or affiliated institutions.